-Find comfort in connection with others: While the search for meaning is ultimately a solitary journey, connecting with others who share a similar perspective can be comforting.
+Finding comfort in connection with others: While searching for meaning is ultimately a solitary journey, connecting with others with similar perspectives can be comforting.
 Seek out like-minded individuals or join a group or community that resonates with your absurdist point of view.

 Living with an absurdist point of view can be challenging, but it can also be a liberating and fulfilling way to approach life.
 By focusing on the present moment, finding meaning in your own way, and embracing the unknown, you can learn to find joy and purpose amid life’s inherent meaninglessness.
 So don’t be afraid to embrace the absurd and see where it takes you.